Image Courtesy: Rimi Sen

 - Floral Crowns

 While we've already talked about planning an easy menu, this doesn't mean that you provide forgettable fare.
-Plan the Haldi ceremony menu around visually appealing snacks, beverages and sweet bites that anyone can pick up and munch while they're having fun with the paste.
-You can add Kulfi and other desi icecreams for the sweltering summers or hot cups of masala tea for a wintery wedding.
+Plan the Haldi ceremony menu around visually appealing snacks, beverages and sweet bites that anyone can pick up and munch while they're having fun with the Haldi paste.
+You can add Kulfi and other Desi icecream variants for the sweltering summers or hot cups of masala tea for a wintery wedding.